Pogacar On Top Of The World After Sealing Cycling Triple Crown - UrduPoint

 Any race with Pogacar, Van der Poel and double Olympic champion Remco Evenepoel could expect to be hotly contested and this proved to be the case.

-"If you speak in normal ways, you'd think it was a suicidal move and we were coming closer on the last lap, but when we were at 30 seconds or so he was going downhill so he managed to keep the lead," said Evenepoel.
+Evenepoel's entire Belgian team had built up a head of steam at the front of the peloton to keep the Tour-Giro champion within touching distance for two tense hours.

-Evenepoel was frequently frustrated during the race, waving his arms at other riders to take up some of the work foisted upon him in the chase.
+Evenepoel was frequently frustrated, waving his arms at other riders to take up some of the work foisted upon him in the chase.

-Pavel Sivakov, a Pogacar team-mate at UAE, rode out ahead with the winner for around 40km before the maverick triple Tour de France winner went for it alone.
+Pavel Sivakov, a Pogacar team-mate at UAE, rode out ahead with the winner for around 40km before the maverick triple Tour de France winner put the hammer down and went for it alone.

-Pogacar skipped the Olympics to target the triple crown, which he sealed with this win over a 273km course that suited him with its short punchy climbs.
+Pogacar skipped the Olympics to target the triple crown, which he sealed with this win over a 273km course that suited him with its short punchy climbs and kicks at 12 percent.

 The 2020 and 2021 world champion Julian Alaphilippe fell and dislocated his shoulder after an hour, while other fancied riders in Spain's Mikel Landa and Denmark's Mattias Skjelmose dropped out.